Elevator surfing: Hazards

-Elevator surfers can be crushed between the elevator and the top or sides of the elevator shaft, be struck by the counterweight, or slip and fall to their deaths.
+Elevator surfers can be electrocuted, crushed between the elevator and the sides of the elevator shaft, be struck by the counterweight, or slip and fall to their deaths.

-The surfer has the ability to stop the elevator by pressing the emergency stop button on the roof of the elevator car, decreasing the risk of being crushed against the top of the shaft.

 Injuries and deaths

 In November 1989, twelve-year-old Walter McMillan of Harlem, New York City, was found dead on top of an elevator car in a local housing complex where he had been playing; his legs had been crushed between the car and a beam, resulting in his death.
 Walter had been a member of the "Little Tough Guys", a group of roughly thirty-five children known for elevator surfing, and police had tried to warn him of the dangers of the activity.

+Also in November 1989, thirteen-year-old Paul Curley was found dead after he became entangled in the machinery while surfing the lifts at Divis Tower, Belfast.

-In March 1990, University of Massachusetts Amherst student Joel Mangion was found dead in the bottom of an elevator shaft at his dormitory.
+In March 1990, Joel Mangion, a University of Massachusetts Amherst student, was found dead in the bottom of an elevator shaft at his dormitory.
 Friends reported that he had been jumping from one car to another in the double shaft.
 While attempting the jump, he slipped and became wedged between the cab and the wall, falling sixteen stories to his death.

-In March 1991, twenty-three-year-old Indiana State University aviation student Michael Deliduka and his peers used a coat hanger to wedge open elevator doors after a night of drinking.
+In March 1991, Michael Deliduka, a twenty-three-year-old Indiana State University aviation student, and his peers used a coat hanger to wedge open elevator doors after a night's drinking.
 They gained access to the tops of the elevators and subsequently attempted to move between them.
-While Deliduka was attempting to fix a stuck elevator, it activated, pinning him between the carriage and another elevator part and killing him instantly.
+While Deliduka was attempting to repair a stuck elevator, it activated, pinning him between the carriage and another elevator part and killing him instantly.